glenn-fung/arc/_pages/about.md

 ---

 I am a year-4 student doing the Applied Mathematics with Economics program jointly in University of Birmingham (UK) and Jinan University (China).

+Curriculum Vitae would be available in the future.